“To the Fenian Brotherhood, the campaign to seize Canada seemed entirely plausible. Unfortunately for them, things just didn’t work out that way.”

 IN 1866, one of the strangest armies in American history marched off to war.

-Made up of Irish-born Union and Confederate veterans who had only just finished fighting each other in the Civil War, this unlikely brigade was now united with one goal in mind – to break the British stranglehold over their native Ireland.
+Made up of Irish-born Civil War veterans from both northern and southern states, this unlikely brigade was united with a single goal in mind – to break the British stranglehold over their native Ireland.